How to start an online casino: a guide to starting an online gambling business

 5. Choose a jurisdiction and obtain a license.
 Choosing the right licensing jurisdiction is crucial for your online gambling business.
 Consider factors such as regulatory compliance difficulty, player protection, market access, and cost.
 Once you have chosen a jurisdiction, you will need to obtain a license from the regulatory body.
 We'll dwell on it in the next chapters.

-6. Launch and market your project.
-This can include creating a website or landing page, social media campaigns, email marketing, and paid advertising.
+7. Launch and market your project.
+This can include creating a website or landing page, running social media campaigns, implementing email marketing, and running paid advertising for your online gambling business.
 It is important to track and analyse your marketing efforts to identify what works and what needs improvement.

 Take these steps to increase the likelihood of a successful launch and establish a strong foundation for the growth of your online gambling business.